-- Should Pregnant Woman Visit to Dentist?
+- Should a Pregnant Woman Visit a Dentist?

 - Signs of Dental Issues in Pregnancy